daboynb/win_fix/README.md

    - Remove onedrive
    - Enable dark mode

-There's a block of code that remove edge too, uncomment it if you want.
+There's a commented block of code that remove edge too, uncomment it to remove the browser.

  # Before run